 Whether you are smoking, grilling, roasting or, frying your chicken, we suggest that you brine it to take the flavor up to the next level.

-In this article, let’s look together at all the chicken brining methods, which is the most recommended one, the steps it takes, and more importantly, how long to brine chicken properly.
+In this article, let’s look together at all the chicken brining methods, which is the most recommended one, the steps it takes, and more importantly, how long should you let chicken brine.

-Choosing the right brining method and actually knowing how long to brine chicken, will enhance the natural juices, will make the meat so much tender and will bring out the best qualities of your chicken.
+Choosing the right chicken brine method and actually knowing how long to brine it, will enhance the natural juices, will make the meat so much tender and will bring out its best qualities.

-There are three basic chicken brining methods to consider using; the dry brine, the buttermilk brine and the wet brine.
+There are three basic methods to consider using; the dry brine, the buttermilk brine and the wet brine.

 After four to six hours in the refrigerator, remove the chicken and rinse it dry and let it sit for about thirty minutes to reach room temperature.
 Prior to cooking make sure that the chicken is dry so that you don’t end up with a soggy piece of meat.

-That’s how long it takes to brine chicken in buttermilk method.
+That’s how long it takes to brine your chicken with the buttermilk method.

-This method has a lot of great benefits because the acid in the buttermilk tenderizes the chicken, making it very delicious.
+This method has a lot of great benefits because the acid in the buttermilk tenderizes the chicken, making it very delicious, tender and juicy.

 When frying your chicken after brining in buttermilk, you can shake the excess buttermilk off and go right to dredging in seasoned flour, then right into the fryer.

-3) Finally, the third method to brine the chicken and also the most time consuming, is the wet brine.
+3) Finally, the third chicken brine method and also the most time consuming, is the wet chicken brine.

 This is our favorite method and also the most recommended chicken brining method from chefs around the world.

-Let us show you the ingredients and supplies you’ll need to make this method work and also the steps you have to take, so you can figure out how long it takes to brine chicken with wet brine.
+Let us show you the ingredients and supplies you’ll need to make this method work and also the steps you have to take, so you can figure out how long to let your chicken in this wet brine.